 With high ceilings, lots of glass, and sleek, white decor, ORO certainly feels upscale—and it is, just without stuffiness of your typical hoity-toity restaurant.
 The staff are friendly, the dishes have soul, and—most importantly—everything we tasted was the fire emoji, personified.

-Everything on the menu is small-ish and shareable meaning you’ll get to order multiple things on their seasonal menu.
-Whether you’re at ORO on a date or for a night on the town with friends, you should be able to make a decent dent in the menu.
-Here’s what we loved most.
+Almost everything at ORO small-ish and shareable meaning you’ll get to order multiple things on their seasonal menu.
+Whether you’re there on a date or for a night on the town with friends, you should be able to make a decent dent in the menu.
+While the selection is often changing based the chef's inspiration, here’s what we loved most when we went:

 And FYI: There are plenty of vegan, vegetarian, and gluten-free options for those with dietary restrictions.